tuya/tuya-rtc-camera-sdk-ios/README.md

 ```

 ### Step 2
-- According to your region, fill in the appropriate regionCode, you can refer to the following content `RegionCode Comparison Table`.
+Set `regionCode` to the value that matches your region.
+For more information, see *RegionCode Comparison Table*.
-- Here is the parameter that should be filled in with "cn" for my region (Hangzhou, Zhejiang Province, China)
+In the following example, `regionCode` is set to `cn` for the region (Hangzhou, Zhejiang Province, China).
 ```c
 [[TuyaRTCEngine alloc] initRtcEngineWithClientId:clientId
                                         secretId:secret